Media Studies - Curriculum Intent

-Media products and platforms dominate out daily lives, and so it is important to understand the processes and the influence they can have over us.
+Media products and platforms dominate our daily lives, and so it is important to understand how they are constructed, and the influence they can have over us.

 We explore traditional media platforms such as print, moving image and audio, in order to understand where the media began and how these industries have had to adapt to technological developments, as well as exploring the new media products that have emerged in the digital era.

 In lessons, students are encouraged to think independently and also consider how different media products may appeal to different people, dependent on factors such as age, gender, ethnicity and income.
 We analyse stereotypical viewpoints and aim to understand why dominant ideologies are the way they are.
 Throughout the course, students will develop the ability to be self-reflexive, understanding their own thoughts and judgements, and provide reasonings for these views.